aws-samples/aws-media-services-vod-automation/MediaConvert-JobWorkloadMonitoring/README.md

 **Elasticsearch:** Elasticsearch is used to perform filtering, timeseries analysis and aggregation of job data so we can view information about our workload.

-**Elasticsearch Index Custom Resources:** Custom resources are included in the stack to create index mappings for each of our m
+**Elasticsearch Index Custom Resources:** Custom resources are included in the stack to create index mappings for each of the data types generated from the Progress Metrics stack: events, jobs and metrics.

 ## Costs